Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Walking Down the CP-2103 From the Albergue de Sergude on day two of the La Coruña Arm of the Camino InglésWalking Down the CP-2103 From the Albergue de Sergude

-We walked past an information board in a few meters and came to the Café Bar Casa Adolfo, shown below.
-The place was closed up tight as a drum.
+After arriving at the Café Bar Casa Adolfo, shown below, the place was closed up tight as a drum.
 We waited outside until 0810, then were too cold to wait any longer and headed onward.

 Rich at the Café Bar Casa Adolfo on day two of the La Coruña Arm of the Camino InglésRich at the Café Bar Casa Adolfo

-You make a right turn here onto a side road after about 600 meters from the albergue.
-You may still see a faint yellow arrow on the wall directing you to go straight.
-Ignore the yellow arrow, and follow the pillar instead, to the right.
+You make a right turn here onto a side road after about 600 meters from the albergue, following the concrete waymark to the right.

 Right Turn Onto Side Road in 600 Meters on day two of the La Coruña Arm of the Camino InglésRight Turn Onto Side Road in 600 Meters